inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 It would be rare to supply a quality value `q` explicitly, but the option is available.
 The parameter can be omitted in most cases in which case 0 (GOOD) is assumed.

 #### Return Message
-The `write` action return message, which can be passed to the a subsequent action in a pipeline, is dependent on which parameters were supplied to it
+The `write` action return message, which can be passed to a subsequent action in a pipeline, is dependent on which parameters were supplied to it

 For an input message containing only a value: